Stable conjugacy and epipelagic L-packets for Brylinski-Deligne covers of Sp(2n): Theory of Brylinksi--Deligne

 \begin{proposition} Under the assumptions above, there is a canonical isomorphism $\tilde{G} \rightiso \tilde{G}'$ between topological central extensions of $G(L)$ by $\mu_m(F)$. \end{proposition} \begin{proof} By construction, the central extension $\tilde{G}'$ is obtained by first pushing-out $E(L)$ via the norm map $K_2(L) \to K_2(F)$ in $K$-theory, followed by $(\cdot, \cdot)_{F,m}: K_2(F) \to \mu_m(F)$.
 On the other hand, $\tilde{G}$ is obtained by pushing-out $E(L)$ via $(\cdot, \cdot)_{L,m}: K_2(L) \to \mu_m(L) = \mu_m(F)$.
 In view of the cohomological interpretation of Hilbert symbols (Remark \ref{rem:Hilb-symbol-cohomology}) and the functoriality of push-out, the existence of a canonical $\tilde{G} \rightiso \tilde{G}'$ is reduced to the commutativity of

 Indeed, the commutativity of the rightmost square is \cite[Proposition 5.5]{D96}.
 As regards the leftmost square, see \cite[Lemma 18.2]{Sus85}.
 To show $\tilde{G} \rightiso \tilde{G}'$ is a homeomorphism, we may argue using \cite[Lemma 10.2]{BD01} as before.
-Note that all these make sense even when $L=\CC$. \end{proof} In summary, the Weil restriction of multiplicative $\shK_2$-torsors (Proposition \ref{prop:BD-restriction-Weil}) does not affect harmonic analysis.
-BD-covers intervene in harmonic analysis in the following way: let $\tilde{G} \twoheadrightarrow G(F)$ be a BD-cover of degree $m \mid N_F$.
-Upon choosing an embedding $\epsilon: \mu_m(F) \rightiso \bmu_m \subset \CC^\times$ , we obtain a topological central extension of locally compact groups
+Note that all these make sense even when $L=\CC$. \end{proof} In summary, the Weil restriction of multiplicative $\shK_2$-torsors (Proposition \ref{prop:BD-restriction-Weil}) does not affect harmonic analysis. \begin{remark} Not all BD-covers of $(f_* G)(F)$ arise from BD-covers of $G(L)$ via Weil restriction.
+To see a counter-example, assume $[L:F] = 2$, $F \neq \R$ and $m = 2$.
+The cocycle of any twofold BD-cover of $\Gm(L) = L^\times$ is given by some power of $(\cdot, \cdot)_{L, 2}$, by the proof of \cite[Proposition 3.11]{BD01}, hence these BD-covers are commutative.
+On the other hand, one can embed $L^\times$ into $\GL(2, F)$ and restrict Kubota's twofold cover of $\GL(2, F)$ to $L^\times$ to obtain non-abelian BD-covers of $(f_* \Gm)(F)$; see Proposition \ref{prop:Flicker-comm}. \end{remark}